ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-Python.rst

 ~~~~~~~~~~~~~~~~~~~~
 Note: Declaring a parameter before getting or setting it is compulsory, or a ``ParameterNotDeclaredException`` exception will be raised.

-The ``import`` statements at the below are used to import the package dependencies.
+The ``import`` statements below are used to import the package dependencies.

 .. code-block:: Python